Venzory/Venzory/docs/architecture/PHASE_5_COMPLETION_REPORT.md

 ## Executive Summary

-Phase 5 of the Remcura V2 Go-Ready Architecture integration has been substantially completed.
+Phase 5 of the Venzory Go-Ready Architecture integration has been substantially completed.
 All major API routes and page components have been migrated to use the service/repository layer, significantly reducing direct Prisma usage in the `app/` directory.

 ### Completion Metrics